moises-dias/airflow-challenge/README.md

 ### Setup

 This DAG was tested in Airflow v2.7.3.
-For running this DAG you only need to configure an email in `airflow.cfg` to send the notifications.
+For running this DAG you need to configure an email in `airflow.cfg` to send the notifications.
 And create the following Airflow variables:

 - `email_on_failure`: Comma separated emails to be informed if one or more tasks fails.
 - `email_on_success`: Comma separated emails to be informed when the pipeline finish its execution.